orgua/throwing_board/readme.md

 # (swedish) Throwing Board

-This documentation will first show you how to build one for yourself.
-This includes some pictures and technical drawings.
+Credit goes out to Ben for introducing me to this awesome device.
+This documentation will first show you how to build a throwing board for yourself.
+This includes some pictures, technical drawings and even possible improvements.
 At the end it will give you a tutorial for basic usage.
 There is no video for the first steps yet, but we took some from advanced tricks:
 - [normal salto / somersault](https://youtu.be/JZCmLkykNo0)
 - [double salto](https://youtu.be/8LZQk9T78h4)

 ## Why

-- its a fun and easy thing to do
+- its a fun and easy thing to do, also quite safe if bases know what they are doing
-- easier for the bases than banquine
+- easier for and on the bases than banquine
 - more spectacular than trampoline